hydratk/hydratk/doc/rst/install/installing.rst

 ^^^^^^^^^^^^

 Several python modules are used.
-These modules will be installed automatically, if not installed yet.
+These modules will be installed automatically, if not installed yet (for Python 2.7).

 * psutil
 * pyyaml